nortikin/sverchok/README.md

 ###Troubleshooting Installation Errors

-Sverchok can fail to install for a variety of reasons, we've compiled a list and known resolutions [here](/docs/Installation_troubleshooting.md).
+In case Sverchok fails to install, we've compiled a list of reasons and known resolutions [here](/docs/Installation_troubleshooting.md).
+Please let us know if you encounter other installation issues.

 ###Contact and Credit
 Homepage: http://nikitron.cc.ua/sverchok.html